TOASTY WARM, BUT NOT HUMID... YET.

 Your First Alert Weather Forecast:

 High pressure is sitting over lower Michigan.
 For the most part, it will keep our weather quiet.
 However, as light winds collide along an afternoon lake breeze, isolated showers are possible.
-However, most areas will be dry through the afternoon, with high temperatures around 80 degrees.
+However, most areas will be dry, with high temperatures around 80 degrees.
 It’s going to be a seasonably warm day, but not all that humid for early August.

 The weekend weather also looks unsettled at times.
 Look for a couple waves of scattered thunderstorms...
 They’ll be around late Saturday, and then again late Sunday and into Monday morning.
 Some of the storms as we exit the weekend, could have locally heavy rainfall.